 6. Skin Defender

-Carbon 60 current recognition is for its potential to help reverse signs of skin aging and in the treatment of acne.
-Only two clinical trials exist on humans — both looking to assess its efficacy on the skin.
+Carbon 60’s current recognition is for its potential to help reverse signs of skin aging and to treat acne.
+Only two clinical trials have been conducted in humans — both assessing its efficacy on the skin.
 A 2014 study showed that the use of carbon 60 to treat acne was effective for over 85 percent of the subjects.
-A different study showed improvements to the appearance of wrinkles when used in a skin cream.
+Another study showed improvements in the appearance of wrinkles when the compound was used in a skin cream.

 C60 may prove to be a protector from sun damage, too.
-Another study of lab research on human skin samples showed that when combined with liposome, fullerenes helped protect skin from UV damage.
+Another study of lab research using human skin samples showed that, when combined with liposomes, fullerenes helped protect skin from UV damage.

 Need For More Research

-Unfortunately, there are still only a few large-scale trials that prove that C60 can help impact human health and longevity.
-Most of the research that exists is from labs with computer models, in test tubes, or on animals.
+Unfortunately, there are still only a few large-scale trials demonstrating that C60 can affect human health and longevity.
+Most of the existing research comes from labs using computer models, in test tubes, or on animals.
 Though many studies show positive effects, a few studies implicate fullerenes as damaging to DNA.
-One study found that carbon 60 is possibly toxic for zebrafish because of its ability to permeate cell membranes.
+One study found that carbon 60 may be toxic to zebrafish due to its ability to permeate cell membranes.

 There have been no reports of damage to people from taking carbon 60.
 There have also been no reported side effects from the two clinical trials.
 However, medical and scientific observers are calling for long-term clinical studies to prove its safety and efficacy in humans.

-If you decide to try out carbon 60 for yourself, be sure to keep to recommended dosages.
+If you decide to try carbon 60 for yourself, be sure to stick to the recommended dosages.
 Higher amounts have had adverse effects in studies.
-In addition, avoid taking C60 in a pure form — always dissolve in olive oil.
+In addition, avoid taking C60 in a pure form — always dissolve it in olive oil.

 There’s still work to do.
 However, the potential for carbon 60 to significantly impact health and longevity might be just the key we’re looking for.
 Especially when it comes to its antioxidant power.